Collaborative Divorce on the North Shore

 Stay in control of your family's future

+We help North Shore families end a marriage with dignity: no courtroom, no judge, and no one but the two of you deciding your children's future.
 Collaborative divorce is a cornerstone of Brigantine Law's practice, and the approach we recommend whenever both parties are willing to engage in good faith.
 Both spouses retain their own attorney and commit in writing to resolving all issues through structured negotiation rather than litigation.
-No courtroom.
-No judge deciding your family's future.
-You stay in control.
+You stay in control from start to finish.

 The result is a process that is typically faster, significantly less expensive, and far less damaging to the co-parenting relationship both parties will need going forward.
 One decision to go collaborative can save months of conflict, thousands in legal fees, and the lasting harm of an adversarial process on your children.